ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

-    A growth mindset leads to a desire to learn and therefore a tendency to embrace challenges, persist in the face of setbacks, see failure as essential to mastery, learn from criticism, and find lessons and inspiration in the success of others".
+    A growth mindset leads to a desire to learn and therefore a tendency to embrace challenges, persist in the face of setbacks, see failure as essential to mastery, learn from criticism, and find lessons and inspiration in the success of others.

 I stole that.
 That's a quote.
 It originally came out of a book, but I know it best from my company's self-assessment page.
 This is what I reference twice a